decred/dcrdata/README.md

 The time required to sync varies greatly with system hardware and software configuration.
 The most important factor is the storage medium on the database machine.
-An SSD (preferably NVMe, not SATA) is strongly recommended if you value your time and system performance.
+An SSD (preferably NVMe, not SATA) is REQUIRED.
+The PostgreSQL operations are extremely disk intensive, especially during the initial synchronization process.
+Both high throughput and low latencies for fast random accesses are essential.

 ### dcrdata only (PostgreSQL on other host)

-Minimum:
+Without PostgreSQL, the dcrdata process can get by with:

 - 1 CPU core
 - 2 GB RAM